Adroiti/docs-for-code-review-tools/Cppcheck/useAutoPointerCopy.md

 ## Description

-`std::auto_ptr` has semantics of strict ownership, meaning that the `auto_ptr` instance is the sole entity responsible for the object`s lifetime.
+`std::auto_ptr` has semantics of strict ownership, meaning that the `auto_ptr` instance is the sole entity responsible for the object’s lifetime.
 If an `auto_ptr` is copied, the source looses the reference.

 ## Further Reading